Safety Policies and Procedures Manual

 At the initial driving assignment and prior to van operation, department managers, supervisors, or assigned staff personnel must complete the steps below:

-- Review the driver’s driving abstract against the minimum driving record standard (see Van Driver Requirements) for items that prohibit a prospective driver from driving a van.
+- Review the driver’s driving abstract against the minimum driving record standard (see Subsection 5.3) for items that prohibit a prospective driver from driving a van.

 - Visually verify that the birth date on the license indicates that the driver is at least 21 years of age.

 - Obtain verbal verification from the driver that they have at least five years of driving experience.